There's a lot of buzz going around about Delta-8.

 A solvent is a liquid used to dissolve something.
 The solvent has to be removed from the mixture to avoid impurities.

-As mentioned before, the CO2 separates itself from the Delta-8 when it turns into a gas, leaving no trace behind.
+As mentioned before, the CO2 separates itself from the hemp extracts when it turns into a gas, leaving no trace behind.

-Now, onto why there's the distinction of "naturally derived Delta-8."
+Now, onto why there's the distinction of "hemp-derived Delta-8."

-At Hometown Hero, we only use naturally-derived Delta-8 in our products.
-The method used to obtain this Delta-8 is the CO2 extraction, as mentioned earlier.
+At Hometown Hero, we only use hemp-derived Delta-8 in our products.
+And our process starts off with CO2 extraction.

-If you're only looking for naturally derived Delta-8 THC products from a business registered with the USPS, with COAs from a DEA certified laboratory, then you're more than welcome to check out our online store.
+If you're only looking for naturally derived Delta-8 THC products from a business registered with the USPS, with COA’s from a DEA registered laboratory, then you're more than welcome to check out our online store.

 Did we cover everything?